-Stream Data Centers has acquired a 418,000-square-foot facility on 157 acres of land in Goodyear, Arizona, where it will establish a data center campus for hyperscale and enterprise customers across the Greater Phoenix region.
+In early 2019, Stream Data Centers acquired a 418,000-square-foot facility on 157 acres of land in Goodyear, Arizona, where is establishing a data center campus for hyperscale and enterprise customers across the Greater Phoenix region.

-- 126.80 acres of divisible development land available for build-to-suit or custom data center development make this one of the largest data center campuses in the region.
+- 126.80 acres of divisible land is still available for build-to-suit or custom data center development make this one of the largest data center campuses in the region.

 - Excellent fiber connectivity with optimum network latency to other markets

-- In close proximity to the Goodyear Airport and other popular Phoenix-area airports, destinations and amenities
+- In close proximity to the Goodyear Airport, as well as other Phoenix-area airports, destinations and amenities

 - Less than 20 minutes from downtown Phoenix